Power Rangers in Space: Villains

-Divatox's foot soldiers from Power Rangers Turbo.
+Divatox's piranha-armored foot soldiers from Power Rangers Turbo.
 Some of them were placed under Astronema's control.

 Psycho Rangers

 The Psycho Rangers are five evil Rangers created by Astronema as part of her plans to destroy both the Power Rangers and Dark Specter.
 After each of them was destroyed in their monster forms, they returned as ghosts where they stalked the Rangers in Secret City.
 When in their monster forms, the Psycho Rangers were imprisoned in data cards until they came into Deviot's possession in Power Rangers Lost Galaxy.

 The Power Rangers comic story "Power Rangers: The Psycho Path" by Boom!
 Studios gave the Psycho Rangers a more-detailed origin where Astronema killed some individuals for raw material that she used to create them with help from Dark Spector.
 In addition, there was also a Psycho Green.